 Believer or apostate

 What most astounded me at the 2019 CIMA & SSA Joint Annual Meeting, and has throughout my time in both rotations so far at the Libraries, is the passionate expertise with which archives and SC professionals operate.
 At the meeting, each person spoke emotionally about their work and professional interests.
 In my SC rotation, I was often in awe of the seemingly infinite knowledge of various librarians who taught me how to date photographs based on the photography studio and clothing of the subjects, build storage boxes for artifacts, conduct biographical research using electronic and print resources, and select appropriate subject headings.
 This knowledge also extended to a recognition of gaps in the collections that primarily speak to the white hegemony of American history, and ongoing plans to at least shrink those gaps, of which I am sure seducing the Diversity Resident into an SC rotation was a part.

 I suppose the lingering question as I continue to reflect on this meeting and my experience at LSU Libraries thus far is: can I actually see a professional future for myself in archives or SC?
 Well, yes.

 I am the only faculty librarian of color in Hill Memorial Library, although there are a few student workers and a graduate assistant.
-Based on my graduate school research, there are other large institutions who also have faculty or staff members who are the only ones of their various ascribed groups in their departments as well.
-While it feels like a huge weight to in some sense carry a torch as a representative of non-dominant group when considering participation in a profession, it also could be an immense honor to see the impact that one’s presence has made on change.
+Based on my graduate school research, there are other large institutions that also have faculty or staff members who are the only ones of their various ascribed groups in their departments as well.
+While it feels like a huge weight to, in some sense, carry a torch as a representative of a non-dominant group when considering participation in a profession, it also could be an immense honor to see the impact one’s presence has made on change.